yuriypichugin/yuriypichugin.github.io/_projects/Heterogeneous_groups.markdown

 **Core model.
 What is the optimal reproduction mode if colony growth is determined by cell interactions**: *Interacting cells driving the evolution of multicellular life cycles.* Gao, Y., Traulsen, A., and Pichugin, Y. PLoS Computational Biology, 2019. ([link](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006987))

-**How develpmental strategy is shaped by cells interactions**: *Evolution of irreversible somatic differentiation.* Gao, Y., Park, H.J., Traulsen, A., and Pichugin, Y. biorxiv, 2021 ([link](https://www.biorxiv.org/content/10.1101/2021.01.18.427219v1.abstract))
+**How develpmental strategy is shaped by cells interactions**: *Evolution of irreversible somatic differentiation.* Gao, Y., Park, H.J., Traulsen, A., and Pichugin, Y. eLife, 2021 ([link](https://elifesciences.org/articles/66711))

 **What is the optimal fragmentation mode under the interplay between cells interactions and raw size benefits**: *Evolution of reproductive strategies in incipient multicellularity.* Gao, Y., Pichugin, Y., Gokhale, C. S., and Traulsen, A. bioRxiv, 2021 ([link](https://www.biorxiv.org/content/10.1101/2021.09.13.460035v1))